Shopify/react-native-skia/docs/docs/image-svg.md

 Some SVGs contain inlined SVGs via the `<image>` or `<feImage>` elements.
 This is not supported.

+### Symbols

+The `<symbol>` tag is not supported.
+There are ways to rewrite your SVG to not use this tag.
+For instance it can be replaced by a `<g>` tag.

+## Gradient Templates

+The deprecated `xlink:href` attribute is not supported in gradients.
+You can use the `href` attribute instead.
+However we found that doesn't appear to be supported properly.
+We would recommend avoid using it.

 ### Fallbacks

 Some SVG with issues display nicely in the browser because they are very tolerant of errors.
 We found that the Skia SVG module is much less forgiving.